-- Under this method, a Branch Trading and Profit & Loss Account and a separate Branch Account for recording branch related transactions are prepared and maintained. - Branch Trading and Profit & Loss Account determines both Gross Profit/Loss and Net Profit/Loss. - This Branch Account follows double entry system which is by nature a personal account. - Values at which the transactions relation to movement of goods are recorded in the books of accounts of the H.O are hereunder:
+- Branch Trading and Profit & Loss Account determines both Gross Profit/Loss and Net Profit/Loss. - This Branch Account follows double entry system which is by nature a personal account. - Values at which the transactions relation to movement of goods are recorded in the books of accounts of the H.O are hereunder:

 Transactions Value

 Opening stock of goods At Cost

-Purchase (less Purchase) At Cost
+Purchase (less Purchase returns) At Cost

 Goods Sent to Branch At Wholesale Price

 Sales by H.O to customers At Retail Price

 Goods lost abnormally At Cost

 Closing stock of goods At Cost